Crab Cake Sauce

 As a born and raised Marylander, I take more pride in my crab cakes than, well, pretty much anything else.
 So when I tell you that this remoulade is everything your crab cakes have been missing, I truly mean it.
 Like, I’m-not-even-using-exclamation-points mean it.

-This aioli sauce features authentic Maryland flavors including Old Bay seasoning, fresh lemon juice, creamy tartar sauce, and Worcestershire sauce—the perfect combination for highlighting jumbo lump crab meat!
+This aioli sauce features authentic Maryland flavors like Old Bay seasoning, fresh lemon juice, creamy tartar sauce, and Worcestershire sauce—the perfect combination for highlighting jumbo lump crab meat!

 Why You’ll love This Recipe